evansalter/evansalter.github.io/src/components/blog/posts/ghpages-spa.md

 ### Part 4: Routing

 It was very smooth sailing for a while.
-I was devloping locally very quickly using the webpack dev server, complete with hot module reloading.
+I was developing locally very quickly using the webpack dev server, complete with hot module reloading.
 When I wanted to deploy, I just pushed up my changes and in a minute or so they were live.
 I had no problems setting up the Vue router at all.

 As it turns out, when I was using the live site I was always starting from the root of the site.
 I never tried to go directly to `/projects` or any other page.
 That's when I hit a snag.